Resources

 Roadmap to Remedy: Effective responses to abuse in sport

-Publisher: Centre for Sport and Human Rights
+Publisher: Center for Sport and Human Rights

 A series of knowledge, recommendations, and practical tools for sport bodies and Affected Persons and their representatives to raise the standard of access to remedy for abuse cases in sport.